 MITii administers the interdisciplinary Entrepreneurship & Innovation Minor.
 The minor is designed to prepare MIT undergraduates to serve as leaders in the innovation economy with the knowledge, skills, and confidence to develop, scale, and deliver breakthrough solutions to real-world problems.

-The Innovation Initiative also leads several efforts to strengthen MIT’s ability to provide students with hands-on opportunities to learn about making, prototyping and manufacturing.
+We also lead several efforts to strengthen MIT’s ability to provide students with hands-on opportunities to learn about making, prototyping and manufacturing.
 These activities are delivered through Project Manus, the MIT Hong Kong Innovation Node, and new campus innovation hubs for co-working and collaboration.

-Through the MIT Innovation Initiative Laboratory for Innovation Science and Policy, the initiative is systematically investigating the factors that shape innovation outcomes—including policies, incentives, institutions and infrastructure—at every level from individual and organizational to region, national and global.
+Through the MIT Lab for Innovation Science and Policy, the Innovation Initiative is systematically investigating the factors that shape innovation outcomes—including policies, incentives, institutions and infrastructure—at every level from individual and organizational to region, national and global.

 Final Report of Community Feedback and Recommendations

 Developed through consultation with the MIT community, alumni, and partners, the final report documents the imperatives for the MIT Innovation Initiative today, as well as its aspirations.